 - Acting for business owners in commercial litigation in Superior Court, including on complex matters involving injunctive relief, equitable relief and disputes over commercial agreements;

-- Representing local municipalities and individuals in other municipalities at the Ontario Municipal Board, before the Mining and Lands Commissioner, and in court;
+- Representing local municipalities and individuals in other municipalities at the Local Planning Appeal Tribunal, before the Mining and Lands Commissioner, and in court;

 - Negotiating numerous family law resolutions and settlements, prior to court, in the early phases of a court application, and on the brink of trial;

-- Acting for estate trustees dealing with uncertain or lost wills, beneficiary issues, active court cases and passing accounts;
+- Acting on estate cases dealing with uncertain or lost wills, beneficiary issues, active court cases and passing accounts;

 - Advising employers and employees on workplace issues, and representing clients when those issues develop to employment law court cases or human rights complaints;